WHO ARE WE?

-We are deeply passionate about Sustainable Development within the Zambezian artisanal sector.
+We are deeply passionate about Sustainable Development within the Zambian artisanal sector.
 One of our base visions as a community oriented project is to be an active part of the paradigm shift in which artisanal industries are positive and equitable spheres for people and the planet alike.

 Sustainability Manifesto